near/docs/docs/concepts/gas.md

 In this sense, prepaid gas can be realized using a funded account and related contract(s) for onboarding new users.

+*So how can a developer pay the gas fee for his dApp users on NEAR?*

+A user can use the funds directly from the developers account suitable only for the gas fees on this dApp.
+Then the developer has to distinguish users based on the signers' keys instead of the account names.

+Check out [Key Concept: Account](/docs/concepts/account) "Did you know?" section, item `#2`.

+NEAR protocol does not provide any limiting feature on the usage of developer funds.
+Developers can set allowances on access keys that correspond to specific users -- one `FunctionCall` access key per new user with a specific allowance.

 ## Experimental Observation

 You can check out the price of gas yourself right now by issuing various transactions and even directly querying the price of gas on the network.